gchrupala/peppa/README.md

 ## Run

 There is no command-line interface.
-You run the training code by executing the function `pip.models.main`:
+You run the training code by executing the function `pig.models.main`:
 ```
 python -c 'import pig.models as m; m.main()'
 ```